Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 ordered because **kafka guarantees ordering in a single partition**.

 ## 88-014 Refactoring Order Messaging module for Outbox pattern - Part 2
+We prevent throwing an error caused by OptimisticLockingFailureException in PaymentResponseKafkaListener because the optimistic locking exception is not an exception that is required to be retried.
+It's a result of duplicate message.
+So logging and ignoring it is enough here.
+No-OP for optimistic locking.

 ## 89-015 Testing Order Payment Saga
+Let's write a test for OrderPaymentSaga to test the concurrent access and optimistic locking.

 016 Updating Payment database schema, config and package structure for Outbox 017 Refactoring Payment domain layer Adding Outbox schedulers 018 Refactoring Payment Data Access module for Outbox pattern